 - 1 teaspoon apple cider vinegar

 - Preheat oven to 350°.
 Coat one regular loaf pan or three mini loaf pans with cooking spray or coconut oil.

-- Whisk flour, baking powder, cinnamon and salt in a medium bowl.
+- Whisk flour, baking powder, baking soda, cinnamon and salt in a medium bowl.

 - If you have an immersion blender, blend bananas and applesauce into a puree.
 If you don’t have an immersion blender, just mash the bananas well and combine with applesauce.